sporniket/kicad-symbols-generated/ics/README.md

-# Integrated Chips Symbols
+# Integrated Circuits Symbols

-This section leverage the python scripts found at https://github.com/sporniket/kicad-scripts/tree/main/symbol-generator--ic to generate ic symbols from normalized datasheets structured with MarkDown formatting.

-The use of MarkDown formatting make the datasheets nice to read from the github repository.
+This folder collects descriptions of integrated circuits.